Srikarmk/100-days-of-code-Srikar/README.md

 ✅Started Designing my portfolio.

 Feeling a bit better , still feeling a bit off and weird .. but yeah time to grind as always 😌

+## Day 79 of #100DaysOfCode

+✅Continued with Colt Steele's MySQL course and worked on a basic dataset.
+✅Learnt about Images and Docker files from @kunalstwt 's Docker Course.

+Finally understood that taking small steps help rather than planning a truckload of things on one day !